The Irmgard Bartenieff papers

 The photo to the right shows processed materials housed at the University of Maryland in the Michelle Smith Performing Arts Library, Special Collections in the Performing Arts (SCPA).
 The collection is made up of approximately 60 linear feet of boxes dated from 1920-1981, with the bulk of the collection dating to 1927.

-In November 2017, SCPA hosted a one-day symposium to formally open the gallery exhibit: "Irmgard Bartenieff: a personal journey through dance".
-The interactive exhibit displayed numerous items from the collection, as well as offering options for movement explorations in Space and Shape through an icosahedron and cube and a Kinect system.
+In November 2017, SCPA hosted a one-day symposium to formally open the gallery exhibit: "Irmgard Bartenieff: A Personal journey through dance."
+The interactive exhibit displayed items from the collection, as well as offering options for movement explorations in Space and Shape through an icosahedron and cube and a Kinect system.